jmccann2000/SHPMaker/README.md

 # SHPMaker
-Browser program for creation and editing of shapefiles using React and Python.
+Tool for viewing and editing shapefiles using React and Python.